miminerd/angular-notification/README.md

 <strong>Or </strong>
 <br>
-show the notification element on an event trigger like addNotifElement() for example \
+show the notification element when an event trigger like addNotifElement() for example \
 explained below

-Trigger notifications from your class files (component.ts):
+In your component.ts:

  ```js
   // import the notification service from the angular-notification module